 - Loss of child support.

-- Parent attending college and enrolled in an approved degree-seeking
+- Parent attending college and enrolled in an approved degree-seeking program of study.

 - National or natural disaster.